alandefreitas/futures/docs/motivation.md

 ### Lazy Continuations

 Lazy continuations, such as in [std::experimental::future], allow us to asynchronously register a second operation and pass data to it.
 So in the above example, the continuation is scheduled as soon as, but not before, the first task is ready without consuming any polling threads.
 The continuation can also have its continuations and so on.

 A lazy continuation stored in the shared state of the first task and all futures are programmed to run its internal continuations when they finish the main task.
 This avoids blocking waits and wasting threads pooling for the results of the antecedent task.
 A continuation is scheduled and executed only when the previous task completes.

 === "Lazy Continuations"

     ```cpp
-    auto A = some_future_lib::async([]() { return 2; });
+    auto A = std::experimental::async([]() { return 2; });
     auto B = A.then([](int A_result) {
-        // This task is not even scheduled until A completes
+        // This task is not scheduled until A completes
         std::cout << A_result << std::endl;
     });
     B.wait();
     ```

-If the antecedent [std::experimental::future] throws an exception, some models allow the continuation to also catch this error:
+If the antecedent future throws an exception, some models besides [C++ Extensions for Concurrency], such as [Continuable](https://github.com/Naios/continuable), allow the continuation to also catch this error:

 === "Catching errors"